lhw-1/rgbd-pathfinder/README.md

 1. As input, take in two images (1 RGB image and 1 Depth image) as well as a set of coordinates indicating the direction of the goal (may be arbitrary).
 The RGB image is mandatory.
 The depth image is specified with the option `--depth`, and the goal vector coordinates are specified with `--goal`.
 (Optional arguments not implemented yet)
 1.1.
 Alternatively, take in a single image and use a [Dense Prediction Transformer (DPT)](https://github.com/isl-org/DPT) to produce a Depth image corresponding to the RGB image.
 2. Perform Image Segmentation on the RGB image, using the [Mask2Former Segmentation tool](https://github.com/facebookresearch/Mask2Former).
-3. Through the Image Segmentation, obtain the areas which are considered traversable.
-This is dependent on the labels available for the specific Image Segmentation model used.
+3. Through the Depths Image and the Image Segmentation, obtain the areas which are considered traversable.
+This is also dependent on the labels available for the specific Image Segmentation model used.
 4. With the "Traversable Area", use a classical vector method, i.e. starting from the goal vector (input) and slowly rotating it, to find a traversable path that most closely aligns with the goal vector.
 5. Output the Image Segmentation with the output vector as an overlay on top of it, as well as a set of coordinates for the output vector.